Web Design Trends 2017: How to Be up to Date

 Minimalism is stepping back in 2017 and we expect to see more brands turning to bright and saturated colors.
 Different colors and gradients can help the user to better distinguish the content on your website.
 With the right chosen colors, you can significantly improve your website conversions.
 According to Colorcom, when making purchasing decisions, more than 92% of people base their decision on visual factors, mainly colors.

-In fact, what seemed to be a trifle can significantly improve your website conversion, thus leading to a higher brand visibility.
-A recent MOZ case study proved that changing a color of a button text from green to yellow resulted in 187.4% increase in website conversions!
+In fact, what seemed to be a trifle can significantly improve your website conversion, thus leading to higher brand visibility.
+A recent MOZ case study proved that changing the color of a button text from green to yellow resulted in 187.4% increase in website conversions!

 A good example of the color combo is duotone.
 Duotone is a combination of the color spectrum of two colors.
 It can be shades of two colors or completely opposite tones.
 In web design, the duotone is often used as a color stabilizer and can help create a dominant image as well as increase readability of the text by giving more space and contrast.